 Sadly, this is also the apt description of the hearts of many worshippers in our churches today.

-Many people today attend church services only to be tickled or thrilled by the charismatic display, eloquence, oratory, Greek or Hebrew vocabularies, fables or stories of the preacher.
+Today, many people attend church services only to be tickled or thrilled by the charismatic display, eloquence, oratory, Greek or Hebrew vocabularies, fables, or stories of the preacher.